What are the current trends in procurement talent?

 -

 Adopt backend capabilities to create more attractive ways of working.
 Technology and AI don’t just offer capabilities that improve your procurement processes, they can also improve the broader way of working.
-With remote collaboration and real-time decision making, AI capabilities support more flexible, hybrid work environments.
+With remote collaboration and real-time decision making, AI in talent management can support more flexible, hybrid work environments.
 This helps create the autonomy and work-life balance that young professionals are most drawn to.

 Conclusion